Our growing timeline

 During the casual event, Yael told us about the activities of WWP throughout the tensions of Spring whilst Hannah shed some light on her experience of documenting WWP’s incredible work.
 Both were greeted by a warm and welcoming female audience of our Geneva community.

-But July also kept in store for us a tearful goodbye.
-Jessica Fayon, our super star intern came to the end of a 10 month internship program.
+Unfortunatelly, we also experienced a tearful goodbye this month.
+Jessica Fayon, our super star intern reached the end of her 10 month internship program.
 Whilst with us, Jessica co-founded B8 of Hope Next Gen youth group; a venture she will keep engaged with even outside her internship.
-We are proud for our message to spread further into the youth.
+We are delighted to spread our message further amongst the youth.

 And for a bit of Hollywood surprise style announcement, in July we hosted actress Laetitia Edio (aka “Dr Shirin » in TV series Fauda).